Napalm1432/ServoAnimator/README.md

 A compiled version of the unity scene will also be available!

+To use the Animator Script, simply attach to any gameobject and configure!

 UNITY ANIMATOR FEATURES:
 - Animate up to 8 servos
 - Set min and max values.